 “The pandemic and the economic and racial injustices we’ve witnessed this year didn’t give birth to new problems.
 They just revealed pre-existing inequities—they were fuel thrown upon a smoldering fire that’s been burning for a long time,” said Michael Davidson, the Trust’s senior director of community impact.
-“Together We Rise is doing the work that our region has needed to do for many years—and tackling in what we hope is a pivotal way the issues that are on the minds and agendas of many, including the Trust.”
+“Together We Rise: For an Equitable and Just Recovery is doing the work that our region has needed to do for many years—and tackling in what we hope is a pivotal way the issues that are on the minds and agendas of many, including the Trust.”

-Together We Rise is making change in three interconnected ways:
+Together We Rise: For an Equitable and Just Recovery is making change in three interconnected ways:

 - A philanthropic fund for making catalytic grants and investments;